Featured in...

 This isn’t a full fact find.
 MoneyNerd doesn’t give advice.
 We work with The Debt Advice Service who provide information about your options.

-What happens when you default on a loan?
+What happens when you go on a loan default?

 There are a number of ways that the bank makes money when you default on a loan.